 Both Bing and Google value backlinks, but there are a few differences in how the two judge link quality.

 When it comes to backlinks, Google always prefers quality over quantity.
-Fewer high-quality links are worth significantly more than hundreds of spammy, low-quality links.
+Fewer high-quality links are worth significantly more than hundreds of spammy, poor-quality links.
 Google ranks websites with authoritative backlinks and high-quality content.
 To Google, these indicators prove that your site is a trustworthy and quality resource, worthy of citation.

 Bing also values high-quality links, but the way they judge quality is a little different from Google.
 Bing places a lot of emphasis on domain age.
 If you earn links from well-established domains that have existed for quite some time, you’re likely to rank high on Bing.